gossip-ink/gossip/README.md

 On the one hand, existing tools make the authors pay more attention on graphics design of each slide, rather than the efficiency of transmitting information and the whole structure of the presentation.

-The presenter ultimately has to decide what information will be included in the presentation, **how that information will be organized, and how to best turn that organization into a story for the targt audience.**
+The presenter ultimately has to decide what information will be included in the presentation, **how that information will be organized, and how to best turn that organization into a story for the target audience.**

 ### Hard to delivery a presentation

-On the other hand, it is difficult for existing tools to provide the audience more context to hold their interest during delivering presentation, such as the individual slides relate to one another or how they fit into the larger stucture of the presetation.
+On the other hand, it is difficult for existing tools to provide the audience more context to hold their interest during delivering presentation, such as the individual slides relate to one another or how they fit into the larger structure of the presentation.

-As a result, **they are often inadequate in helping presenter communicate the structure of a presetation to the audience.**
+As a result, **they are often inadequate in helping presenter communicate the structure of a presentation to the audience.**

 Next, there is a introduction to the workflow of Gossip which will show what make Gossip unique.

 ## Author a presentation

-Past research analyzed several models of authoring text and identified four common components in these models includiing: **generating**, **organizing**, **composing**, **revising**.
-The process of author presentation is very similar to authoring text, only it includes images and other multmedia.
+Past research analyzed several models of authoring text and identified four common components in these models including: **generating**, **organizing**, **composing**, **revising**.
+The process of author presentation is very similar to authoring text, only it includes images and other multimedia.
 So Gossip are designed according to the four components.

 ### Generating: Idea